Laeborg/zed-editor-config/README.md

 ```
 cargo run --release
 ```
 5. Run the zed.exe from `target/release/` directory from within the cloned repository.
+I sugest to right click and select `Send to > Desktop (create shortcut)` and then move this shortcut into `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` for easy access through the Windows Start Menu.

 ## Configuration